Driver whose car struck and killed four-year-old Leeds boy embraces his mother at inquest

 Corsa driver Naza Ali would only have had a second to react before the collision just before 5pm on Saturday April 29, the inquest was told.

-Naza Ali told Yusuf’s parents in court that that she is a mother-of-four, adding: “I’m really sorry.”
+Naza Ali told Yusuf’s parents in court that she is a mother-of-four, adding: “I’m really sorry.”

 Naza Ali then embraced Yusuf’s mother as both women wept.